Iteo/audoma/docs/usage.rst

 | The most atomic way of defining serializer classes in audoma is to define serializer
 | per method, action and type.
-| This means that each action's http method will have `result` and `collect` serializer classes.
+| This means that each action's HTTP method will have `result` and `collect` serializer classes.

 | Variable name pattern: `{htp_method}_{action_name}_{type}_serializer_class` (type can be result or collect)
 | Example: